Balooog/1D_ERT_FIELD_APP/README.md

-# VES QC — 1D ERT Field App
+# ResiCheck — 1D ERT Field App

-VES QC is a field-ready, offline-first Flutter companion for geophysicists validating 1-D ERT/VES soundings in real time.
+ResiCheck is a field-ready, offline-first Flutter companion for geophysicists validating 1-D ERT/VES soundings in real time.
 It focuses on quick situational awareness, defensive QA, and rapid iteration while staying lightweight for remote use.

 ## Repository layout